-According to the Parkinson’s Foundation, up to 10 million people in the world live with the condition.
+According to the Parkinson’s Foundation, up to 10 million people worldwide live with this condition.
 It also estimated that 930,000 people in the United States have the disease today.
 This is more than the combined total of individuals with ALS, muscular dystrophy, and multiple sclerosis.
-Worse still, the figure is projected to reach 1.2 million by 2030.
-Around 60,000 Americans are diagnosed with Parkinson’s Disease (PD) annually.
+Worse still, the figure may reach 1.2 million by 2030.
+Around 60,000 Americans are diagnosed with Parkinson’s disease (PD) annually.

-The combined direct and indirect cost of the condition is almost $1 billion per week in the U.S. alone.
+The combined direct and indirect costs of the condition are almost $1 billion per week in the U.S. alone.
 These costs include treatment, lost income, and social security payments.
-Medication costs an average of $2,500 per annum, while surgery can set you back approximately $100,000.
+Medication costs an average of $2,500 per annum, while surgery can cost up to $100,000.

 Parkinson’s Disease Causes

 Scientists have yet to discover a single cause they can concretely attribute to the onset of Parkinson’s disease.
 However, the hallmark of Parkinson’s disease is the loss of neurons in the brain responsible for making the chemical dopamine.
 Once dopamine levels fall, the result is abnormal brain activity, which may result in Parkinson’s symptoms.